wyieborn/Movie-Recommendation/README.md

 ## Redis Cli and basic commands

-below are commands for practice and useful when making our application.
+Below are commands for practice and useful when making our application.

 sadd, srem, smembers , sunion, sunionstore